Mama June's Daughters Are in Talks for Their Own Weight Loss Series

 On From Not to Hot, a doctor suggested Alana change her eating habits because of her own weight issues.
 However, the 11-year-old responded that she had no plans to change because she liked her “curves.”

-Shannon, who weighed almost 500 pounds before weight loss surgery, had previously said that she’d never pressure her daughters to lose weight.
+Shannon, who weighed almost 500 pounds before weight loss surgery, has come a long way from the days of “sketti” and “go-go juice” had previously said that she’d never pressure her daughters to lose weight.

 After her own transformation, however, she expressed concern that both girls could lose some weight.